Pitt Stadium

 Pitt Stadium was an outdoor athletic stadium in the eastern United States, located on the campus of the University of Pittsburgh in the Oakland neighborhood of Pittsburgh, Pennsylvania.
 Opened in 1925, it served primarily as the home of the university's Pittsburgh Panthers football team through 1999.
 It was also used for other sporting events, including basketball, soccer, baseball, track and field, rifle, and gymnastics.

 Designed by University of Pittsburgh graduate W. S. Hindman, the $2.1 million stadium was built after the seating capacity of the Panthers' previous home, Forbes Field, was deemed inadequate in light of the growing popularity of college football.
 Pitt Stadium also served as the second home of the Pittsburgh Steelers, the city's National Football League (NFL) franchise.
 After demolition, the Pittsburgh Panthers football team played home games at Three Rivers Stadium in 2000, before moving to the new Heinz Field (now Acrisure Stadium) in 2001, where the Panthers have played their home games ever since.

 History

 The Pittsburgh Panthers played home football games at the Pittsburgh Pirates' Forbes Field from 1909 to 1924.
 In the 1910s and 1920s, Pitt football achieved great success under head coach Glenn Scobey "Pop" Warner, completing several undefeated seasons and claiming several national championships.

 The popularity of college football was rising across the country and in Pittsburgh.
-Subsequently, due to tickets reserved for alumni and students, the general public's demand for tickets to see Pitt play at Forbes Field surpassed supply.
+Subsequently, due to tickets being reserved for alumni and students, the general public's demand for tickets to see Pitt play at Forbes Field surpassed supply.
 In the early 1920s, the university administration decided to build an on-campus stadium to alleviate the seating problem.
 It purchased nine acres of land adjacent to university property for the Pitt Stadium site; university and private funding provided $2.1 million for site acquisition and construction.
 W. S. Hindman, a Pitt graduate, was the stadium's designer and engineer.